 The college provides assistance in obtaining part-time work while in college through a campus job-referral service.
 Part-time jobs are posted on the Kiosk in the student center for students to pursue.
+Work-study jobs are also available through the Financial Aid Office.
 Students should plan a reasonable balance between work hours and study requirements.